skynetcap/openbook-mm/README.md

 - Override `void start()` from the Strategy interface with business logic.
 - Wire `MyNewStrategy` bean into `StrategyManager` constructor.
 - Add `myNewStrategy.start()` call inside of `StrategyManager.strategyStartup()`.

+## Additional Notes

+- The current state is a proof-of-concept, but the project is being modularized in this repo.